DeBaise-ECE-218/final-project/README.md

     - B: A1(NUCLEO) A2(ARDUINO)

 ### Testing
-- Initial LED strip test
+- Initial LED strip test: Ensure that LEDs can turn on and be controlled via software [pass]
-- Initial LCD display test
+- Initial LCD display test: Ensure that LCD can turn on and display values from software [pass]
-- LCD display with sensor value display functionality
+- LCD display with sensor value display functionality: Ensure that LCD can display analog readings as a percentage [pass]
-- RGB strip with LDR dimming functionality
+- RGB strip with LDR dimming functionality: Ensure that LDR appropiately dims the brightness of the LED strip [pass]
-- RGB with potentiometer color change functionality
+- RGB with potentiometer color change functionality: Ensure that potentiometers accurately change color of LED strip [pass]
-- RGB with PIR occupancy detection functionality
+- RGB with PIR occupancy detection functionality: Ensure that PIR sensor turns on LED strip when motion is detected, delays a few seconds before turning off the LEDs, and then allows for the motion to be retriggered.

 ### Other Important Details